- Bradshaw Ranger District of the Prescott National Forest

 - 14 miles south of Prescott, Arizona (T12N R1W, S28)

 Percent Contained: 5%

 Cause: Under Investigation

-Vegetation: Predominately dense chaparral over 40 years old, and Ponderosa pine stands in the drainings
+Vegetation: Predominantly dense chaparral over 40 years old and Ponderosa pine stands in the drainages

-Closures: A Closure Order for the incident is in effect to provide for the safety of firefighters and the public.
+Closures: A Closure Order for the incident is effective today to provide for the safety of firefighters and the public.
 Please visit the Prescott National Forest website (www.fs.fed.us/r3/prescott) or Inciweb (https://inciweb.nwcg.gov/incident/5278/) for a map of the closed area.

-CodeRed: The Yavapai County Sheriff’s Office now utilizes CodeRED® as its Emergency Notification System (ENS).
+CodeRed: The Yavapai County Sheriff’s Office now utilizes CodeRED® as its Emergency Notification System.
 With this service, we can send messages to residents and businesses within minutes with specific information when an emergency or time-sensitive issue arises.

 Although ENS does contain published landline phone number information by default, the Sheriff’s Office may only get landline phone data updates twice a year.
 This is why it is vital that you register all your phone numbers directly to assure contact in an emergency.
 Please go to the Sheriff’s Office website: www.ycsoaz.gov and click on the Emergency Notification System tab or the Code Red link on the home page.